By Molly Patrick

 I’m talking beans and legumes, nuts and seeds, veggies, fruits and whole grains.
 Holla’ to the all-stars.

-The carbs that everyone should avoid are refined carbohydrates.
+The carbs that aren’t doing anyone any favors are refined carbohydrates.

-Cakes, cookies, crackers, white flour, white bread, white pasta, donuts, candy, all the fun stuff that’s crap for our health – vegan or not.
+Cakes, cookies, crackers, white flour, white bread, white pasta, donuts, candy, all the delicious stuff that’s not great for our health – vegan or not.

 It’s not about the quantity of what we eat, it’s about the quality of what we eat.